 Creaking floorboards are very common for us to find when conducting a snagging survey in new build houses.
-The location of where it occurs can often move through the settlement process or dissapear altogether after time.
-Having said this, most of the houses we inspect months after completion still have creaking floors.
+The location of where it occurs can often move through the settlement process or disappear altogether after a short time.
+Having said this, a large amount of the houses we inspect months or years after completion still have squeaking and creaking floors.

 The most common reason for floors creaking are:

-It is important that the joists are fixed very solidly at either end, are spaced at the correct centres (usually 400mm) and cannot move in their wall sockets or joist hangers.
+It is important that joists are fixed solidly at either end of the room and spaced at the correct centres (usually 400mm) and cannot move in their wall sockets or joist hangers.
 The tail of the hanger should be firmly built into the wall and the joist firmly fixed into the hanger.
-If the joists are built into the wall this should be done in a way which prevents both rotting and movement.
+Only an intrusive investigation would identify if this is the cause of the noises experienced.
+A joint acoustic study at the University of Salford with the NHBC identified the loudest noise came from these sides of the wall: either due to the junction between the joist and block work party wall / external walls or where it meets the plasterboard wall/ceiling lining.

-Whilst a slight creak can be easily solved by accessing the fixings under the carpet, often customers encounter a cracking noise which indicates more severety and requires structural work such as installing noggins.
+Whilst a slight creak can be easily solved by accessing the fixings under the carpet, often customers encounter a cracking noise which indicates an issue with the strength of the joist rather than movement in the floor board.

 A Snaggers Blog